lina98st/lina98st/README.md

 ---

 ### ⚡ Facts about me
-- Turns small improvements into full redesigns
+- Tech/IT is my passion
-- Thinks clarity is the best feature of good code
+- I love cats
-- Loves minimal layouts and precise spacing
+- My personality type is INTJ
-- Prefers the company of cats over people
+- ...

 ---